One binary · Linux · macOS · WSL · 25 MB RAM idle

 Install the binary

-Write your runwisp.toml
+Write runwisp.toml

-Tasks and services in one file.
-Checked into your repo.
+Tasks and services in one file, checked into your repo.
 The schema is the source of truth.

 [tasks.backup-db]